paridebroggi/paridebroggi.github.io/archives.md

 ---
-layout: portfolio
+layout: archives
-title: Portfolio
+title: Archives
-navbar_rank: 1
+navbar_rank: 2
 ---

  Side projects, experiments and all in between 👨‍💻